zhangpuhan/ML_double_exchange/README.md

 4. *simulation*：

-      enter the simulation and do following, a trained model is already included and this code will do machine learning dynamics directly in a 30*30 lattice.
-You can use *bond_chirality* code to generate features for larger lattice such as 100*100
+      enter the simulation and do following, a trained model is already included and this code will do machine learning dynamics directly in a 30x30 lattice.
+You can use *bond_chirality* code to generate features for larger lattice such as 100x100

       ```shell
       cd de_c_pure
+      mkdir build
+      cd build
+      cmake ..
+      make
+      cp de_c_pure ../../de_python_pure_large_size
       ```
+      the step above create a C++ exectable to help realizing simulation